d3ad5h01/DAA_Assignments/Assignment3/Readme.md

 *Time Complexity*
 ```
-For all the cases : o(n)
+For all the cases : o(n+m)
 ```
 *Space Complexity*
 ```
-For all the cases : o(n)
+For all the cases : o(n*m)
 ```
-where n is an integer upto which sum has to be calculated.
+where n and m are sizes of the matrix

 ---
 ### References
 ```
-Introduction to Divide and Conquer Technique: GFG
+Breadth First Search or BFS for a Graph : GFG
 Introduction to Algorithms by Cormen,Charles, Rivest and Stein.
 ```